 What description would you like to use do describe your calculated risk?
-If you were to say it out loud, would it be a positive sentence or one that reduce you to fear?
+If you were to say it out loud, would it be a positive sentence or one that reduces you to fear?

 Get the facts on your side.
-As much as you heart will fill your head with negativity, hanging on to the facts of what you’ve already done in life is something you can’t argue with.
+As much as your heart will fill your head with negativity, hanging on to the facts of what you’ve already done in life is something you can’t argue with.

-Knowing that mistakes are an opportunity to learn and good for the end results can ensure you take action even when the fear is raising its ugly head.
+Knowing that mistakes are an opportunity to learn can ensure that you take action even when the fear is raising its ugly head.

 International Vocal Coach Gemma Milburne shared,

 “I think many of the greatest singers are the most willing to take risks.
 You have to risk going out of tune, making mistakes, sounding awful, in order to get REALLY good at singing.
-As a vocal coach a lot of what I’m doing is helping singers to face that ‘mental’ risk that’s in a person’s head.”
+As a vocal coach, a lot of what I’m doing is helping singers to face that ‘mental’ risk that’s in a person’s head.”

 When everything is in place, you’ve got the evidence, you’ve done your research, you are accountable, focused and ready for action, sometimes just a chat with the right person can be all you need.

-And lastly, don’t forget that even with the right words from the right people, it is still down to you.
+Lastly, don’t forget that even with the right words from the right people, it is still down to you.

-Sometimes cultural beliefs and feelings can slip into our mindset, other people in the same industry can tell us “it’s never been done like that” and it can knock our focus and derail our thoughts.
+Sometimes, cultural beliefs and feelings can slip into our mindset.
+Other people in the same industry can tell us “it’s never been done like that,” and it can knock our focus and derail our thoughts.

 Our beliefs change with time and experience.
 Do you want to be the person that creates the thoughts and beliefs of the future?
-Or wait for someone else to have taken the risk (and the glory!) and to leave you wishing “I wish I’d taken that risk”?
+Or wait for someone else to take the risk (and the glory!) and leave you wishing “I wish I’d taken that risk”?

-Looking back to myself years ago, Mrs. Nervous Wreck lacking in confidence…
+Looking back to myself years ago, Mrs. Nervous Wreck lacking in confidence. . .

 She looked up at the chandelier that was taller than her house and tried to focus her thoughts.
-No amount of “thinking positive” was working and she just wanted her spleen to burst so she could end up in hospital safely away from this extravagant room and all these people.
+No amount of “thinking positively” was working and she just wanted her spleen to burst so she could end up in hospital safely away from this extravagant room and all these people.

 Heck, even a career in a local fast food place would be better!
-She’d made a memorable impression but for all the wrong reasons and one of the audience had taken great delight in reminding her of her epic fail, so what had driven her to do it again?
+She’d made a memorable impression but for all the wrong reasons, and one of the audience had taken great delight in reminding her of her epic fail, so what had driven her to do it again?

-That was me but for some reason, I’d decided to take the risk and speak on another stage in front of more people.
+That was me, but for some reason, I’d decided to take the risk and speak on another stage in front of more people.

 In many ways, I was hardly recognizable from 9 years ago to today when I’m described as “one of the best speakers I’ve ever heard” and “changed my life in one hour.”